dgarnitz/vectorflow/README.md

 ### 2) Run Docker-Compose

 Make sure you pull Rabbit MQ and Postgres into your local docker repo.
-We also recommend running a vector DB in locally, so make sure to pull the image of the one you are using:
+We also recommend running a vector DB in locally, so make sure to pull the image of the one you are using.
+Our `docker-compose` file will spin up qdrant by default and create two index/collections.
+If you plan to run Milvus or Weaviate, you will have to configure them on your own.

 ```
 docker pull rabbitmq